talk2viren/umermansoor.github.io/_posts/2016-12-11-photoshop-pixel-art.md

 Pixel art is done in very low resolutions.
 What this means is that you'll start by creating a **very small image, one that you can barely see without zooming in**.
 I can't give you a rule of thumb, but I generally use 20x20 pixels for sprites (sometimes 40x40 pixels if I want to put in more details) and about 150x80 pixels for backgrounds.

 So go ahead and create a new image in Photoshop.
-The screenshot below is for creating a *20x20 pixels* sprite.

 ![photoshop-pixel-art]({{ site.url }}/img/ps-pixel/1.png)

 After you have created the image, you'll be able to see it barely.
-So zoom in so you are able to see it.
+So **zoom in** so you are able to see it.

 ![photoshop-pixel-art]({{ site.url }}/img/ps-pixel/1-zoom.png)